Talks.

 On Creative Identity, Pressure, and Rebuilding Confidence

 Ben Wright is the founder and creative director of Pretty Soon, working across brand, culture, music, and sport.
 His path moves from Perth’s tight-knit creative scene to New York’s intensity, and by moments that opened doors, including collaborations with brands and people like Nike, Puma, Under Armour and ASAP Rocky.
-In this episode, he speaks openly about confidence, anxiety, and what happens when ambition outgrows your ability to cope.
-He reflects on leadership, therapy, and fatherhood, on learning to set boundaries, and on rebuilding trust in his own voice after years of self-doubt.
-A conversation about pressure, identity, and the slow, honest work of designing a life that fits.
+He speaks openly about confidence, anxiety, and what happens when ambition outgrows your ability to cope.

 SPACE